-- The students will be able to analyze the statement of profit and loss and balance sheet and use the techniques learnt in taking effective business decisions. - The students will be able to apply the techniques and formulas of ratio analysis in taking appropriate business decisions and interpreting accounting information. - The students will be able to prepare cash flow statements as per Ind AS 7 and interpret the results thereof. - The students will be able to prepare a fund flow statement based upon the available accounting information and interpret the results thereof. - The students will be able to take business decisions based upon the techniques of variance analysis and also suggest measures for improvement of key business areas.
+[CO.1].
+Analyze the statement of profit and loss and balance sheet and use the techniques learnt in taking effective business decisions.

+[CO.2].
+Apply the techniques and formulas of ratio analysis in taking appropriate business decisions and interpreting accounting information.

+[CO.3].
+Prepare cash flow statements as per Ind AS 7 and interpret the results thereof.

+[CO.4].
+Prepare a fund flow statement based upon the available accounting information and interpret the results thereof.

+[CO.5].
+Take business decisions based upon the techniques of variance analysis and also suggest measures for improvement of key business areas.

-Criteria Description Maximum Marks Internal Assessment (Summative) Internal Examination 20 (cammun (c) Assignment + Attendance 10 (5+5) End Term Exam (Summative) End Term Examination 70 Total 100 Attendance (Formative) to be qualified for taking up t required to be maintained by a student the End Semester examination.
-The es of leaves including medical leaves.
+Criteria Description Maximum Marks Internal Assessment (Summative) Internal Examination 20 Assignment + Attendance 10 (5+5) End Term Exam (Summative) End Term Examination 70 Total 100 Attendance (Formative) A minimum of 75% Attendance is required to be maintained to be qualified for taking up the End Semester examinallowance of 25% includes all types of leaves including medicine.